Updated: May 25

-In part two of Resolving Carpal Tunnel Syndrome I will cover the benefits of manual therapy and exercise in resolving this problem.
-I will also provide video demonstrations of recommended treatments methods along with exercise recommendations we often provide to our patients.
+In the second part of our series on addressing Carpal Tunnel Syndrome (CTS), we'll discuss the advantages of manual therapy and exercise in alleviating this issue.
+Additionally, we'll provide video demonstrations of suggested treatment techniques and exercise recommendations commonly given to our patients.

 CAUSES OF CTS

-Work related activities involving repetitive motions, vibration, increased wrist stress, and exposure to cold.
+Work-related activities involving repetitive motions, vibrations, heightened wrist stress, and cold exposure.

-Genetic predispositions such as wrist shape or the thickness of ligaments in the wrist.
+Genetic factors like wrist shape or ligament thickness in the wrist.

-All, or a combination of these factors can lead to a “tethering” of the median nerve, resulting in increased friction, inflammation, increased pressure within the carpal tunnel, and even fibrosis.
-(36) The first question we should ask when addressing CTS is “What is the right approach”!
+Any combination of these factors can result in the median nerve being "tethered," which may lead to increased friction, inflammation, heightened pressure within the carpal tunnel, and even fibrosis (36).
+The first question to ask when addressing CTS is, "What is the best approach?"

-I have had numerous patients who would like to avoid surgery at all costs, and I do respect their needs.
-On the other hand, it is critical to ensure these patients also have a clear understanding of the possible consequences of severe non-addressed nerve compression.
+Many patients prefer to avoid surgery at all costs, and their wishes should be respected.
+At the same time, it's crucial to ensure that these patients know the potential consequences of untreated severe nerve compression.

-So before getting into some of the basics of CTS, and what can be done about it, let me explain 3 reasons why compression of the median nerve should be addressed as soon as possible in order to avoid permanent nerve damage.
-In other words, help our patients understand CTS is NOT a condition that they can put aside in the hope that it will just go away!
+Before delving into the basics of CTS and the available remedies, let's discuss three reasons why addressing median nerve compression as soon as possible is essential to prevent permanent nerve damage.
+In other words, it's important to help patients understand that CTS is NOT a condition they can ignore, hoping it will resolve on its own.

 Impact of Nerve Compression

-The three primary reason to avoid procrastination in treating this condition are: (8)
+The three main reasons to address this condition promptly are: (8)

-Microvascular Ischemic Changes – Ischemia describes a lack of oxygen, which is caused by decrease in blood supply to the nerve, which in turn can results in substantial nerve damage.
+Microvascular Ischemic Changes – Ischemia refers to a lack of oxygen due to reduced blood supply to the nerve, which can cause significant nerve damage.

-Myelin Sheath Damage – Myelin is the electrically insulating layer that surrounds nerves and aids in signal transmission.
-Nerve compression often causes changes in myelin resulting in a decrease signal transmission, followed almost immediately by a decrease in function of the hand.
+Myelin Sheath Damage – Myelin is an electrically insulating layer surrounding nerves that facilitates signal transmission.
+Nerve compression often leads to myelin changes, resulting in decreased signal transmission and an immediate decline in hand function.

-Demyelination – This is the actual loss of the myelin that covers nerve fibres.
-Chronic cases of nerve compression can cause Wallerian Degeneration (the degeneration of the nerve) and is often accompanied by permanent fibrotic changes that prevent re-innervation and restoration of nerve function.
+Demyelination – This involves the actual loss of the myelin covering nerve fibers.
+Chronic nerve compression cases can cause Wallerian Degeneration (nerve degeneration) and are often accompanied by permanent fibrotic changes that hinder re-innervation and restoration of nerve function.

-Fortunately, the damage that I have described can often be avoided with the intervention of manual therapy and exercise.
-So now that I have explained why CTS should be taken seriously, and reminded you that most cases of CTS do NOT require surgery, let's get deeper into understanding the symptoms and discuss treatment options.
+Fortunately, the damage described above can often be avoided through manual therapy and exercise.
+Now that we've established the seriousness of CTS and reiterated that most cases do NOT require surgery, let's delve into the symptoms and explore treatment options.

 SYMPTOMS OF CTS

-Symptoms of CTS can occur in one or both wrists and hands.
-Although bilateral (both wrists) CTS is quite common, the patient’s dominant hand is usually affected first.
-The most common symptoms of CTS are: (20)
+CTS symptoms can affect one or both wrists and hands.
+While bilateral (both wrists) CTS is common, and the dominant hand is typically impacted first.
+The most common symptoms of CTS include: (20)

 Abnormal sensations (paresthesias).